skywind3000/z.lua/README.md

 ## Jump Backwards

-New option `"-b"` to quickly go back to a specific parent directory in bash instead of typing "cd ../../.." redundantly.
+New option `"-b"` can quickly go back to a specific parent directory in bash instead of typing "cd ../../.." redundantly.

 - **(No argument)** `cd` into the project root: